 Here There Be Monsters

-Before we chum the New Jersey Waters, we need to look at the shared history of humans and sharks.
-The sea has always been a mysterious and dangerous place, haunting our stories and nightmares.
-While some of the more fantastic creatures appear to be wild exaggerations of historical seamen, we can see some of the sea monsters with our own eyes today.
+Before we chum the muddy New Jersey waters, we must consider the shared history of humans and sharks.
+The sea has always been a mysterious and dangerous place, haunting stories and nightmares.
+Some of the more fantastic creatures appear to be wild exaggerations of historical seamen.
+Yet, we can see some of the sea monsters with our own eyes today.

 Compared to whales and octopi, sharks are a fairly modern villain.
 In Hawaiian mythology, sharks have a complex relationship with humans.
-They are revered, sometimes as a deified form of human ancestors.
+They are revered as a deified form of human ancestors.

 As sharks became seen as more dangerous creatures, they were labeled with a more fearsome name.